Current Visitation Level: Orange

 Additional Visitor Guidelines

 - Individuals with disabilities: Two care partners allowed at the bedside during daytime visiting hours, and they may switch out as needed.
 One care partner may stay overnight, but they must check in with guest services or the front desk by 9 pm.
+Care partners who stay overnight should be up to date with vaccination (as defined by the CDC) or test negative for COVID-19 (either using a PCR test no more than 48 hours prior to the anticipated overnight stay or a rapid antigen test obtained the same day).

 - Behavioral health and inpatient rehabilitation units: Two care partners are allowed for patients, regardless of COVID-19 status, when the treatment team decides it is necessary.
 Visits will be planned ahead of time on a certain date and time and will have a time limit to be determined by the treatment team.